Jess MacDonald

 Diploma in Design Tītohu mō te Hoahoa

-She has always been a creative person, says Jess MacDonald who is now in the second year of her Bachelor of Design Te Tohu Paetahi mō te Hoahoa in Animation, Visual Effects and Game Design with a minor in Cinematic Arts.
+She has always been a creative person, says Jess MacDonald who studied a Bachelor of Design Te Tohu Paetahi mō te Hoahoa in Animation, Visual Effects and Game Design with a minor in Cinematic Arts.

-“Since I was a child I’ve loved film and animation, which therefore led to my decision to study visual effects at university.
-I’d love to be a VFX artist or an animator after I finish my studies and start my career.
+“Since I was a child I’ve loved film and animation, which therefore led to my decision to study visual effects at university as I wanted to be a VFX artist or an animator.

 “When I was looking at my university options, I chose AUT because I knew that it’s a very practical, hands-on university and I learn better while I’m doing things.
 They also offered the Diploma in Design Tītohu mō te Hoahoa, which was the perfect way for me to start my university journey as I didn’t have UE level 3 to do a bachelor’s degree.”